manuelangladatort/website/content/project/empirical-aesthetics/index.md

 slides: ""
 ---

-I am interested on both the biological and cognitive foundations of **sensory valuation** and **aesthetic experiences**, in particular of complex and abstract objects such as music and art.
 How do we experience beauty?
 Why does music move us?
-What makes a good melody?
-What are the main forces underlying popularity dynamics and fashion?
+What makes a good melody or a piece of art?
+I am interested on both the biological and cognitive foundations of **sensory valuation** and **aesthetic experiences**, in particular of complex and abstract stimuli such as music and art.